Vice Chancellor for Research

 Dr. Goodman arrived in New York from the University of Texas at Dallas where he served as the C.L. and Amelia A. Lundell Professor of Life Sciences, Professor and Head of the Department of Molecular and Cell Biology, Director of the Institute of Biomedical Sciences and Technology (IBMST), and Director of the Sickle Cell Disease Research Center.
 He was also an adjunct Professor in the Department of Cell Biology at UT Southwestern Medical Center.
 Together with Dr. George Buchanan and other colleagues at UT Southwestern Medical Center, Dr. Goodman helped bring the first NIH Sickle Cell Center to Texas.
 Prior to his positions in Dallas, Dr. Goodman was chair of the Department of Cell Biology and Neuroscience and Director of the NIH Comprehensive Sickle Cell Center at the University of South Alabama College of Medicine.

 Dr. Goodman is respected worldwide for his three-plus decades of research into the structure and function of cell structures called membrane skeletons.
 His related research into sickle cell disease led to defining the molecular basis of the irreversibly sickled cell and his recent proteomic studies led to potential biomarkers for sickle cell severity.
 He has published over 160 peer-reviewed research articles, review articles, and book chapters and another 130 scientific meeting abstracts.
 His research has garnered approximately $20 million of extramural support.
-He is a past President of the Association of Anatomy, Cell Biology and Neurobiology Chairs (AACBNC) and a recipient of the Society of Experimental Biology and Medicine (SEBM) Distinguished Scientist Award.
+He is a past President of the Association of Anatomy, Cell Biology and Neurobiology Chairs (AACBNC), a recipient of the Society of Experimental Biology and Medicine (SEBM) Distinguished Scientist Award, and a recently elected American Association for the Advancement of Science (AAAS) Fellow.
 The third edition of Dr. Goodman's textbook, Medical Cell Biology, was published in 2008.

 Dr. Goodman serves on multiple editorial boards and has been Editor-in-Chief of Experimental Biology and Medicine (EBM) since July 2006.
 Since becoming Editor-in-Chief of EBM, Dr. Goodman has globalized SEBM and EBM, opening offices in Tainan, London and most recently Chengdu, China.
 These are in addition to the SEBM office in the Washington DC area and the EBM office in New York City.